Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 # Oil-Palm-Tree-Detection-with-YOLOv8

-**This is ab exploratory project88 created while learning Python and Computer Vision.
+**This is an exploratory project88 created while learning Python and Computer Vision.
 It aims to apply YOLOv8 to drone imagery for oil palm detection as part of a personal geospatial and machine learning journey.

 This project demonstrates a custom-trained YOLOv8 model to detect **Oil Palm Trees** and **VOPs** (Voluntereed Oil Palms) from drone imagery.